Skip to main content

 That's it for setting up KurocoEdge.

-You are now ready to customize the WordPress admin screen.
+You are now ready to customize the WordPress admin panel.

-Here are some rules for customizing the WordPress admin screen.
+Here are some rules for customizing the WordPress admin panel.

 Change the logo image on the login page.